osiell/oerplib/doc/source/tutorials.rst

 By default, only the direct relationships of the model ``res.partner`` are shown (this behaviour can be changed with the ``maxdepth`` parameter), and model attributes are hidden.
-You can control the models to be displayed through the ``whitelist`` and ``blacklist`` parameters.
+You can control the displayed models through the ``whitelist`` and ``blacklist`` parameters.
 For instance, assume that you only want data models whose name begins with `res.partner`:

 .. note::
     The blacklist has a higher priority than the whitelist